g4rl1c/arduino-esp8266_01-spiffs/README.md

 #### Note

 This code was built for references only.
-If you think it can be improved in anyhow, please let me know
+It can be improved, and if anyone wants to help, let me know